-At this point, PRE's seven stations (Rio de Janeiro, Sao Paulo, Porto Alegro, Belo Horizonte, Natal, Recife, and Belem) employed 63 first-class operators and seven chief operators.
-Each PRE station was operating on a 24-hour basis, with four operators on duty at PRE RIO and two each at each of the subordinate stations during the heavy traffic hours of 2100-0300Z.
+At this point, PRE's seven stations (Rio de Janeiro, Sao Paulo, Porto Alegro, Belo Horizonte, Natal, Recife, and Belem) employed sixty-three first-class operators and seven chief operators.
+Each PRE station was operating twenty-four hours a day, with four operators on duty at PRE RIO and two each at each of the subordinate stations during the heavy traffic hours of 2100-0300Z.
 PRE RIO was able to issue instructions to the other stations by radio, transmitting either in the clear or using a five-letter code to which only the chief operators had access.
 Three additional secondary stations were planned, to be located at Manaus, Baia, and between Natal and Belem.
 PRE RIO's mobile unit was received from the United States and was ready for operation by the end of July.
-Also in July, the Ministry of Aviation turned its Rio radio post over to PRE, where it received the designation PRE MAE.
-The same month, Lieutenant Commander A. Pinheiro de Andrade, who was retired from the Brazilian Navy, was added to the staff as a cryptanalyst.
-169
+Also in July, the Ministry of Aviation turned over its Rio radio post to PRE, where it received the designation PRE MAE.
+The same month, Lieutenant Commander A. Pinheiro de Andrade, who was retired from the Brazilian Navy, was added to the staff as a cryptanalyst.169

 The Brazilians were extremely proud of the PRE.
 The FBI's Jack West called it the best in South America.
-At the end of July, Major Landry Salles Goncalves, the Director-General of Posts and Telegraphs, and Major Lauro Medeiros, the Director of the Brazilian Telegraph System, spoke to the U.S. ambassador about Linx, praising him fulsomely and referring to him as the "Father of the Brazilian Monitoring Service."
-170
+At the end of July, Major Landry Salles Goncalves, the director-general of Posts and Telegraphs, and Major Lauro Medeiros, the director of the Brazilian Telegraph System, spoke to the U.S. ambassador about Linx, praising him fulsomely and referring to him as the "Father of the Brazilian Monitoring Service."
+170 this, Linx stated that "the party in charge of this system is an employee of the Marconi Company in Brazil."
+Since Linx had information that the head of the Marconi Company in Brazil was a well-known Fascist, he intended to have a complete investigation made before taking action on the request.
+Since he did not mention the subject again, it may be assumed that the British net passed the security investigation.171

-The Adcocks were completed in September and placed in Rio (outside the city), Porto Allegro, Belem, Recife, and Campo Grande.
+The Adcocks were completed in September and placed in Rio (outside the city), Porto Allegro.
+Belem, Recife, and Campo Grande.
 PRE had been asked (it is not clear by whom) to cooperate with the British DF system in Africa.
-In his report on this, Linx stated that "the party in charge of this system is an employee of the Marconi Company in Brazil."
-Since Linx had information that the head of the Marconi Company in Brazil was a well-known Facist, he intended to have a complete investigation made before taking action on the request.
-Since he did not mention the subject again, it may be assumed that the British net passed the security investigation.
-171
+In his report on